Jana-Pou/Jana-Pou/README.md

 - 👋 Hi, I’m Jana
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning HTML and CSS on freecodecamp.org
+- 🌱 I’m currently learning HTML, CSS and JS on freecodecamp.org
 - 📫 You can reach me at my email address poupova.jana@seznam.cz

 <!---